SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 9.1.5 Effects Sends

-The method of operation is identical to SoundFont® 2.04, but the chorus and reverb effects will be replaceable with different versions starting with SFe32 version 4.01.
+The method of operation is identical to SoundFont® 2.04, but the chorus and reverb effects will be replaceable with different versions starting with SFe version 4.01.

 * * *